Respectful Collection of Demographic Data

 - Learn how to write questions about gender and sexuality.

 Everything that I’ve learned about creating effective and respectful demographic forms is something I learned from research or discussion.
-As a queer woman myself, I can tell you that our communities don’t always agree on what is the best option, but offering multiple options and widely-accepted options along with an option to multi-select and self-describe help reduce these concerns.
+As a queer woman myself, I can tell you that our communities don’t always agree on what is the best approach, but offering multiple-choice responses and widely-accepted language along with an option to multi-select and self-describe help reduce these concerns.

 Ask affected communities for their input

 And reward them for their contributions!
 Women — and black women in particular — are frequently asked to volunteer their time and energy into helping others understand issues that affect them.

 For Product Managers, incorporate feedback requests into your user research, heed their responses, and iterate upon that feedback to continuously improve your product.

 Some of the best feedback you can receive is from A/B testing, or from directly asking users which design they prefer.
 However, where marginalized communities are affected, beware that an affected minority group may respond distinctly from the majority, and that opinions among that minority group may be split.
 Be prepared to reject all designs in favor of a new design that can accommodate all known concerns.

 Identify whether you need the information you ask for

 A friend recently told me about an uncomfortable experience with her doctor, in which her doctor asked about her partner’s gender.
 The doctor wanted to advise her on risks.
 Another friend’s doctor used a different approach: she explained the risks of certain sexual activities, and she offered a couple different options for treatments and tests they might consider.